What is a language rich environment? Tips on how to create one in EYFS

 Fennies nursery and preschool walton activities

-So, what is a language rich environment?
-Simply put, it's a thoughtfully designed learning space that actively promotes and encourages the enhancement of children’s communication and language development as a whole.
-A language rich environment is a place that will take into account the physical, emotional and sensory aspects of a space, provided for the children, as well as the resources used and the interactions with adults that take place.
+A language rich environment is a thoughtfully designed learning space that actively promotes and encourages the enhancement of children’s communication, speech, and overall language development.
+It takes into account the physical, emotional, and sensory aspects of a space, the resources provided, and the interactions with adults that take place.
+Using age-appropriate toys and resources, such as wooden toys or sensory materials, can further stimulate language development and cognitive growth in toddlers and preschool children.

-Not only do children begin to develop their physical skills by exploring their environment through play, but with this, they are also forming imagination and language skills with it.
-This is why it's important to consider many factors when creating a learning space for children whether this is at nursery or at home.
+Not only do children develop their physical skills by exploring their environment through play, but they also form imagination and language skills.
+This is why it’s important to consider multiple factors when creating a learning space at a nursery or home.
+Activities like creative play and edible sensory play provide excellent opportunities for children to explore, experiment and communicate effectively.

 child and parent using toy phone